DARIAEngineering/dcaf_case_management/docs/administering/OFFBOARDING_A_FUND.md

 Start by taking a snapshot of the database in heroku:
   - Open up the pipeline in Heroku and go to the production instance, then open up Resources, then click on Heroku Postgres, then open Durability
   - Create a manual snapshot

-I suggest doing this via the Heroku CLI, as I have found the GUI console can close unexpectedly.
+I suggest doing these console commands by connecting to the console via the Heroku CLI, as I have found the GUI console can close unexpectedly.
 Heroku run instances are ephemeral and will not retain a saved file from one run to the next.

-run `bash`.
+run `heroku run bash`.
 You should stay in this instance throughout or the reference files won't be retained.

 Once connected, run `rails c`